Our Curriculum

 We will continue to invest heavily to improve our reading scheme, our school library and other resources to raise the standard of reading for all our pupils.

-We use the Sounds Write scheme to teach early reading.
+We use the Sounds Write scheme to teach phonics, early reading and spelling.

 There are few more valuable things which parents can do to improve their child’s progress at school, and in life, than to dedicate a few minutes each day to read with/listen to their child read.
 5 or 10 minutes each day, can make all the difference in accelerating reading and building confidence.
 We know you will agree.